annecb/angular-demo-application/README.md

 # ApplicationDemo in Angular 6

 This application was developed for the article "How to set up of an Angular application for yours API" available in the french magazine "Programmez" (N°231 - 28/06/2019).

+In the article, we create a simple application to display the weather of a city entered by the user, using and existing free API (https://www.apixu.com/).

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.5.